School Policies - WJES

 Communicating With a Teacher

 We invite parents to consult with their child's teacher whenever they have a concern or question.
-To ovoid disrupting the classroom, we encourage parents to schedule an appointment times before or after school or to contact them by email to schedule and appointment.
+To avoid disrupting the classroom, we encourage parents to schedule an appointment times before or after school or to contact them by email to schedule and appointment.

-In accordance with District policy, students may have cell phones at school, but the cell phone must remained turned off during school hours, including recess time.
+In accordance with District policy, students may have cell phones at school, but the cell phone must remain turned off during school hours, including recess time.
 District Policy AA419 states, "Possession of a cellular telephone by a student is a privilege that be forfeited by any student that uses his/her cell phone inappropriately.
 A student that possesses a cellular phone shall assume responsibility for its care.
 At no time shall the District be responsible for preventing theft, loss, or damage to cell phones brought onto school property.
 Cellular telephone use during classroom time, instructional activities and field trips is prohibited.
 Cellular telephones must remain off during these times.
 Exceptions to this policy may be granted by school administration on a case by case basis to accommodate family emergencies or medical necessity.
 Students violating these guidelines will be disciplined in accordance with District Policy AS67-Discipline of Students."

 West Jordan Elementary School values the contributions of parents and patrons, whether serving in the school as volunteers or working at night with your children.
 In order to endure that school visitors have a productive and enjoyable experience, we ask that parents serving as volunteers leave preschoolers and small children at home.
 Also, school-age children not enrolled at West Jordan Elementary School may not be on the premises during school hours, unless they are attending a school-sponsored activity such as a grade-level program.